 - Come to the stadium after the first few days to watch the marching block.
 You will get an idea of the show and meet other parents.

 - Support your student.
 The first few days, they will be physically exhausted and may need to ice sore muscles, but they will already know there’s nothing they’d rather do than Marching Band!

-In addition to our website, there are two Facebook pages.
+In addition to our website, we communicate using facebook and “Remind”.
 Some families get news and information from their kids, while others rely on the website and fellow parents.

 - Sign up to receive notifications from the SRHSMusic.com website